 PKM (Pyruvate Kinase, Muscle) is a Protein Coding gene.
-Diseases associated with PKM include pyruvate kinase deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
-GO annotations related to this gene include magnesium ion binding and pyruvate kinase activity.
+Diseases associated with PKM include hypogonadotropic hypogonadism 4 with or without anosmia and gastric diffuse adenocarcinoma.
+Among its related pathways are Central carbon metabolism in cancer and Metabolism.
+GO annotations related to this gene include poly(A) RNA binding and MHC class II protein complex binding.
 An important paralog of this gene is PKLR.

 UniProtKB/Swiss-Prot for PKM Gene